tpt5cu/solarIrradiancePredictor/README.md

 This repository explores various machine learning techniques to predict solar irrandience **DHI** and **DNI** from a GHI reading and other metoerological parameters.
 Finally we propose a new deep learning method to predict DHI from a GHI and several weather parameters.
 DNI can be extracted mathematically from these two values.
 The deep neural network was shown to predict DHI with a Mean Absolute Error (MAE) of 4 (w/m^2) to 12 (w/m^2).
 Which 1%-3% of the maximum value of DHI values (which range from 0-400 in my training data sets)

+This model is trained on synthetic historical data but uses open source, real time data measurements to make predictions.

 ## Table of Contents

 [1.
 Overview](#Overview)